We’ve spoken to 5 successful cafe owners to find out what key challenges new cafe owners can expect to be faced with and how to overcome them!

 The time it takes to keep the day to day running of your business going often leaves little room to actually spend time working on the growth of your business.
 Adrian Campbell-Howard, owner of Society Cafe in Bath explained that “Expansion and how best to manage that without losing ourselves!” was one of their biggest challenges.
 Hiring more staff or delegating more daily tasks to your employees can therefore free up your time to concentrate on the expansion and development of your business.

-The big brands are growing quickly so it’s important that you make sure you stand out as an independent.
+The big brands are growing quickly so you must make sure you stand out as an independent.
 Look for what makes you different and get your passion across.
-Make sure you offer a personalised service and keep you service and quality to high standards.
+Make sure you offer a personalised service and keep your service and quality to high standards.

 Some cafe and coffee shop owners can also find hitting their targets a struggle so it’s vital that you understand the figures right from the beginning.
 David Sherfield, owner of Toppers Sandwiches in Suffolk finds that margins can be difficult to manage in the running of his cafe, “It’s very difficult to charge the “right” amount for a sandwich when there is so much competition.”

 Many owners fail to treat the cafe like an actual business.
 Although running a cafe or coffee shop is fun and rewarding, it soon becomes less fun when your business isn’t making any money because you’re not on top of your finances.
-It’s crucial that you see it as a business.
+You must see it as a business.
 It might be the lifestyle business you’ve dreamed of owning but don’t forget it’s a business all the same and with that comes the less fun aspects of paying tax, hiring and firing staff, managing cash flow and much more.

 To try and mitigate the challenges of running a cafe or coffee shop, some people buy into an existing business rather than starting their own.
 Whilst for some the challenge of starting up is something to be relished, the uncertainty that comes with it can put others off.
 For those looking to run their own business but not wanting to face the additional challenge of starting up, we have cafes for sale and coffee shops for sale on our website.